wavefrontHQ/docs/pages/doc/ts_taggify.md

 Based on this dataset, you can aggregate the data, but cannot aggregate based on customer.
 You can instead use a "group-by" point tag option for aggregate functions.
 To get the results you want, you:

 * Extract the customer name from the metric(s) and apply it as a synthetic point tag.
-* You apply an aggregate function.
+* Apply an aggregate function.

 ```
 min(taggify(ts("cpu.*"), metric, customer, 2), customer)